RoboticAgents/project2/README.md

 4. Green light coming ON after timer finishes
 5. Red button resetting the system
 6. Explain your modification and why you implemented it that way
-7. **Create a condition table in your reflection** for each rung showing when outputs turn ON based on timer state and input conditions
+7. **Create a condition table in your reflection** for each rung showing when outputs turn ON based on timer state and input conditions (see Condition Table Format section above)

 ## Part 4: Alternating Lights